wilhelmklopp/introduction-to-apis/README.md

 - Install the dependencies by running `pip install -r requirements.txt`
 - Run `cp .env.example .env`
-- Open the `.env.` file and input the relevant values, which you can obtain from https://apps.twitter.com
+- Open the `.env` file and input the relevant values, which you can obtain from https://apps.twitter.com

 - Run `demo.py`